Walt Disney Imagineering Presents the Epcot Experience

-The screen shows a 12-minute film that highlights the changes coming to Epcot in the future.
+There is a 12-minute film highlighting the future changes coming to Epcot.
 As the screen changes, a special projection mapping technology focuses on specific areas of the model.
-The recording then begins to talk about the changes you can expect to see in that area of the park.
+The recording then begins to talk about the changes you can expect to see in that area.

-Additionally, Disney put the Mary Poppins attraction on the back-burner for the time being.
-And while that’s disappointing, it is understandable due to the circumstances of our current times.
+Additionally, Disney put the Mary Poppins attraction on the back burner.
 Both projects are no longer part of the Epcot Experience.

 With that being said, there are still plenty of things to look forward to, like the new Remy’s Ratatouille Adventure ride coming to the France Pavilion.
-That attraction is scheduled to open in the Fall of 2021.
+(That attraction is now open.)